 Let’s keep those images generic.

 A beautifully photographed plate of food, from stock, will let potential visitors know you have nice restaurants.
 I get this concept.
 I’ve actually employed this strategy.
-Golf ball on green.
+A golf ball on a green.
 Women walking with shopping bags.
+Craft beer.
 White sand beach, no trees, kids playing.
-Craft beer.
 So what’s wrong with using stock in this way?
 Nothing, especially if it fills a need in your marketing efforts that can’t be filled another way or if the stock you find is actually shot in your destination.